To enter the horse park, you must be registered as a casual rider or member.

 The horse park is for registered riders only; no accompanying pedestrians, dog walkers, or cyclists.

-Keys will not be issued to riders 16 years or under.
-RideA registered adult rider must supervise riders 16 years or under.
+Keys will not be issued to riders 16 years of age or younger.
+A registered adult rider must supervise them.

 Please read the terms and conditions and contact the office for further information.